 How to figure out what a website is built with

 Here’s a sample technology profile of Apple.

 So where does all this information get you?
 As I mentioned, it gets you to a starting point.
-If you were aiming to mimic the fixed elements and moving layers of Coin’s website, it’s helpful to know that the innovative credit card service is hosted on Amazon’s infrastructure with a content delivery network, several widgets, and details like these:
+If you were aiming to mimic the fixed elements and moving layers of a website, it’s helpful to know details like widgets and the tech stack being used.